fedspendingtransparency/usaspending-api/usaspending_api/api_docs/markdown/using_the_api.md

 ```

 ### Response Description
-The response has three functional parts:
+An USAspending API v1 response has three functional parts:
   * `page_metadata` - Includes data about the pagination and any page-level metadata specific to the endpoint.
     * `page` - What page is currently being returned.
-    * `has_next_page` - Whether or not there is a page after this one.
+    * `has_next_page` - Whether or not there is a page after the current page.
     * `next` - The link to the next page of this response, if applicable.
     * `previous` - The link to the previous page of this response, if applicable.
   * `req` - The special code corresponding to this POST request.
-See [Post request preservation]("#post-requests-preservation") for how to use this
+See [Post request preservation]("#post-requests-preservation") for instructions on how to use this
   * `results` - An array of objects corresponding to the data returned by the specified endpoint.
-Will _always_ be an array, even if the number of results is only one.
+This will _always_ be an array, even if the number of results is only one.

 ### Downloads

-The following endpoints are involved with generating files that reflect the site's underlying data.
+The endpoints described in this section generate files that reflect the site's underlying data.

 #### Award Data Archive

 On a monthly basis, the website pre-generates a series of commonly used files based on the agency, fiscal year, and award type.
-These can be found at [Award Data Archive](https://beta.usaspending.gov/#/download_center/award_data_archive), or, if you prefer, you can also use the API's [List Downloads Endpoint](../api_documentation/download/list_downloads.md).
+You can find these on the [Award Data Archive](https://beta.usaspending.gov/#/download_center/award_data_archive) page.
+You can also access this information via the API's [List Downloads Endpoint](../api_documentation/download/list_downloads.md).

 #### Generating Download Files